AdobeDocs/marketo.sv-SE/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/make-a-program-without-a-period-cost-available-in-revenue-explorer-and-analyzers.md

    ![](assets/image2014-9-17-12-3a36-3a7.png)

-1. Ändra Analytics-beteendet till Inclusive och klicka på **Save**.
+1. Ändra analysbeteendet till Inkluderande och klicka på **Spara**.

    ![](assets/image2014-9-17-12-3a36-3a13.png)